 Using Data to Understand Politics and Society

-Students will learn about role of data for political and society, and several approaches to understand these data.
+Students will learn about role of data for politics and society, and several approaches to understand these data.
 How do information and data shape politics and policies?
 What insights can we gain about contemporary and past societies from the data they produce?
 To answer these questions we will examine ideas and concepts associated with measurement and information theory, and especially how they have been applied to evaluate, build, sustain, and change societies.
 This course will draw from topics in the study of international relations, economics, political behavior, and statistics to offer a diverse set of tools for processing and analyzing different types of data.
 Topics addressed will include war and conflict, social media, elections and representation, network analysis, and text analysis.

 Format and Requirements

-weekly homework, final project
+regular homework, final project